M142 HIMARS: Related developments

 Lockheed Martin UK and INSYS had jointly developed a demonstrator rocket artillery system similar to HIMARS for the British Army's "Lightweight Mobile Artillery Weapon System/Rocket" (LIMAWS(R)) program.
 The system consisted of a single MLRS pod, mounted on a Supacat SPV600 chassis.
 The LIMAWS(R) program was canceled in September 2007.

-Lockheed Martin and Thales Australia are discussing with the Australian government, manufacturing HIMARS rockets in Australia, due in part to concerns of resupply during conflict.
-Australia has the ability to manufacture the rockets but it depends on the technology (specifically the guidance components) being authorized by the US government.
-In November 2022, the publication The Strategist (published by the Australian Strategic Policy Institute) warned that "acquiring the missile-delivery system without a dedicated surveillance and target acquisition, or STA, capability means that Australia's long-range fires will have no eyes."
+Lockheed Martin and Thales Australia are discussing with the Australian government, manufacturing GMLRS rockets in Australia, due in part to concerns of resupply during conflict.
+Australia has the ability to manufacture the rockets but it depends on the technology, specifically the guidance components, being authorized by the US government.
+In November 2022, the publication The Strategist, published by the Australian Strategic Policy Institute, warned that "acquiring the missile-delivery system without a dedicated surveillance and target acquisition capability means that Australia's long-range fires will have no eyes."